Ashby West Lot TOD

 Community Advisory Group (CAG)

-Under the terms of the MOU, BART and Berkeley worked closely from January 2020 to December 2021 with a Council-appointed Community Advisory Group (CAG) through public meetings to to lay the foundation for development at both the Ashby BART and North Berkeley stations and address issues of affordable housing, land use, station access, building form, and new public spaces that would benefit the current and future residents as well as BART riders.
+Under the terms of the MOU, BART and Berkeley worked closely from January 2020 to December 2021 with a Council-appointed Community Advisory Group (CAG) through public meetings to lay the foundation for development at both the Ashby BART and North Berkeley stations and address issues of affordable housing, land use, station access, building form, and new public spaces that would benefit the current and future residents as well as BART riders.
 The eight CAG meetings were public and were complemented by three community meetings, where the general public provided input on development priorities for the Ashby and North Berkeley stations.

 Joint Vision and Priorities